usnistgov/dioptra/docs/source/reference/task-engine-reference.rst

 =====================

-The top level of the data structure is a mapping with a few prescribed keys, which provide the basic ingredients for the experiment: types, parameters, tasks, and a graph which links task invocations together:
+The top level of the data structure is a mapping with a few prescribed keys, which provide the basic ingredients for the experiment: types, parameters, artifact input parameters, tasks, a graph which links task invocations together, and the artifact output declaration:

 .. code:: YAML